-Social Media Marketing: 4 Warning Signals of Overuse
+Social Media Marketing Overuse: 4 Warning Signals

 I admit it.
 I was a former social media marketing junkie trying to apply every social media marketing tactics in the book.
 I loved spending hours networking on LinkedIn and Facebook.
 I was a twitter-holic, sending out so many tweets that I hit the daily limit of 1000 updates on more than one occasion.
 I went berserk on social sites.
 It was not pretty.
 Why?